Yougo-robotics/pegasus_gazebo_plugins/README.md

 #### Summary：
 The URDF served the ROS, it has several notable shortcomings.one is it does not support closed loop chains.
-The SDF served the gazebo, support closed loop chains - this can be achieved by allowing two different joints to have the same child link but different parents
+<br>The SDF served the gazebo, support closed loop chains - this can be achieved by allowing two different joints to have the same child link but different parents
-The closed_loop_plugin works after the robot model is converted from urdf to sdf, inserting a new joint into the sdf file of the robot model.
+<br>The closed_loop_plugin works after the robot model is converted from urdf to sdf, inserting a new joint into the SDF.
 <br>![](https://github.com/wojiaojiao/pegasus_gazebo_plugins/raw/master/doc/diagram2.png)
 ## Building
 In order to install the pegasus_gazebo_plugins, clone the latest version from this repository into your catkin workspace and compile the package using ROS.